TheKermitFrog/cifar10-CNN/README.md

 ## End-to-End Image Classification Model Development

 In this repository, a lightweight deep learning model was trained on the CIFAR10 dataset to classify images into 10 objects.
-Final model achieved 90% accuracy on 10,000 testing images.
-Model architecture was inspired by [Karen Simonyan, Andrew Zisserman
+The final model achieved 90% accuracy on 10,000 testing images.
+The model architecture was inspired by [Karen Simonyan, Andrew Zisserman
  - Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1409.1556).
-A simple REST API built in Python with Flask was used for model deployment.
+A simple REST API built with Flask was used for model deployment.

 <!-- TABLE OF CONTENTS -->
 <summary><h2 style="display: inline-block">Table of Contents</h2>